 - Keywords: molecular conformer generation, molecular geometry, molecular generative models, message passing neural networks, 3D generation, molecular conformations

-- TL;DR: We generate ensembles of 3D conformers from the input molecular graph in an end-to-end fashion by explicitly modeling local atomic 3D structures, torsion angles, chirality, and other geometric elements.
+- TL;DR: We generate ensembles of molecular 3D conformers from the input molecular graph in an end-to-end fashion by explicitly modeling local atomic 3D structures, torsion angles, chirality, and other geometric elements.

 - Supplementary Material: pdf